processone/docs.ejabberd.im/content/developer/xmpp-clients-bots/proposed-extensions/muc-sub.md

 comprehensive and the MIX protocol is not yet ready to cover all the MUC use cases yet.
-The goal is to produce an intermediate state that is compliant with MUC and leverage most of the MUC features, while adding the most basic feature possible to implement the MUC Sub extension.
+The goal is to produce an intermediate state that is compliant with MUC and leverage most of the MUC features, while adding the most basic feature possible to implement the MUC/Sub extension.

 This specifications tries to merge ideas to produce a MUC extension